Several dynamic teachers labored unsparingly to plant a vibrant Rinzai Zen training here in the West.

 Meido Moore Roshi

-Meido Moore Roshi (1968) is the abbot of Korinji, our monastery in Wisconsin, and guiding teacher of the Korinji Rinzai Zen Community.
-He is the author of The Rinzai Zen Way: A Guide to Practice and Hidden Zen: Practices for Sudden Awakening and Embodied Realization (both from Shambhala Publications).
+Meido Moore Roshi (1968) is the current abbot of Korinji, our monastery in Wisconsin, and guiding teacher of The Rinzai Zen Community.
+He is author of The Rinzai Zen Way: A Guide to Practice and Hidden Zen: Practices for Sudden Awakening and Embodied Realization (both from Shambhala Publications).

-Aside from Zen, Meido is also ordained in the Mt.
-Koshikidake tradition of Shugendo and works to establish Shugendo practice places within natural areas in North America.
+Aside from Zen, Meido is ordained in several other Buddhist traditions and works to establish Shugendo practice places within natural areas in North America.
 For many years he was a professional martial art teacher; he is certified as a shihan (master-level teacher) by the Aikido World H.Q. in Tokyo.
 He travels widely, conducting retreats and other events across the United States and Europe.